m0n0ph1/Win64-Rovnix-VBR-Bootkit/BkBuild/ReadMe.txt

-Открыть консоль.
+Open the console.
-Перейти в папку BkBuild.
+Go to the folder BkBuild.
-Запустить пакетный файл bkbuild.bat.
+Run the batch file bkbuild.bat.
-Из папки Release забрать готовые файлы.
+From the folder Release pick up files.